ELO Matchmaking & Win Rates: Why Skill Matching Wins [2026]

 Key takeaway: Each of the four systems optimizes for a different goal.
 MOBAs optimize for queue balance.
 Microsoft optimizes for prediction accuracy.
 Chess optimizes for tournament fairness.
 LearnClash optimizes for the learning curve.

 LearnClash composite picks from each.
 The public rating stays as ELO because the brand familiarity and tier readability matter for player identity.
 The Glicko-style RD growth runs underneath to catch inactivity.
-The category cosine layer is the LearnClash addition and the reason the win-rate band tightens to 45-55 instead of 40-60.
+The category cosine layer is the LearnClash addition and the reason the win-rate band stays tight instead of widening into topic-driven mismatches.

 A LearnClash duel and a League ranked match share an ancestor and almost nothing else.
 Different goals.
 Different math.